 The default port for MS SQL is 1433/TCP.

-Configure firewalld Firewall to allow access to MS SQL server.
+Configure firewalld to allow external access to MS SQL server.

 firewall-cmd --add-port=1433/tcp --permanent firewall-cmd --reload